JoelErulu/Walking-Trails/README.md

 ### Features our team developed

-1. User Registration & Authentication was broken previously.
-We re-implemented it, and changed the schema to accomodate for new requirements.
+1. User Registration & Authentication: This feature was broken when we first accessed the project.
+We re-implemented it, and changed the schema to accomodate for new requirements, and tested it to ensure functionality.
-2. Custom navbar that generate based on user role
+2. Custom navbar that generate based on user role.
+We wanted to lock certain pages so they could only be accessed by users who are signed in, and also for security purposes.
-3. All new pages and site map
+3. All new pages and site map.
+We heavily modified the landing page, and kept only the trails pages from the previous group, with modified UI design.
-4. Using embedded videos from cloud data solutions (Google Drive), previous groups used MongoDB & local storage options for handling video pins on maps.
-We left their work intact and functional, but needed to create new video gallery pages.
+4. The previous groups had developed video upload and retrieval for markers on the trail maps.
+However, our new requirements required video galleries and not map-marker based videos.
+We kept their previous groups work, and implemented our solution in parallel on new pages using embedded links & Google Drive for right now for proof of concept.

 ### Features in progress